FAQ - AB Dive Events

 What do I need to bring?

 Now that you are a "certified scuba diver" you are responsible to bring all your own scuba/snorkeling gear.
 You can purchase or rent - so contact your favourite AB Dive Shop (LDS) or nearest local scuba instructor to reserve & rent or start to purchase all the scuba gear you will need - including tanks (usually 1-2 or more) & weights/weight belt (please shop in Alberta, see AB Dive Shops.
-Most events are one day, but some are multiple day events.
+Most events are one day, but some are 2 day events.
 Divers often rent extra tanks & take this opportunity to get extra dives in with new dive buddies at new dive sites around Alberta.

 Additionally, you must remember to bring your C-Card (Scuba Certification Card), plus you must fill out & sign the AUC Dive Event Liability Waiver.
 Plus please provide emergency contact information.
 Even non-diving volunteers, shore support, paddlers, etc, must fill out and sign the event waiver.
 This also ensures that your name(s) are automatically entered into the Grand Prize Draws!